Aboss3b13/Lernatelier-Periode-1-sem3/README.md

 ### 17.10.2025
 - [ ] I want to work on the OBA for M320
-- [ ] Write down in the program all the pokemon I want to use their moves and evolutions etc.
+- [ ] In the summer holidays I made a music generator.
+I want to perfect it.
+I want to experiment with AI and see what it can come up with.
-- [ ] I want to start working on the actual game with the logic of damage and such.
+- [ ] compare multipul versions with oneanother